whkim15/Geog510-wkim15_2/Spatial Informed TSP/README.md

 This directory contains example of how to use 'Spatially Informed TSP' library.

 ### What is TSP ?
-To learn more, refer to the information from Wikipedia [the Markdown cheat sheet](https://en.wikipedia.org/wiki/Travelling_salesman_problem). or refer to the [documentation](https://github.com/whkim15/Geog510-wkim15_2/pulls)
+To learn more, refer to the information from [Wikipedia](https://en.wikipedia.org/wiki/Travelling_salesman_problem). or refer to the [documentation](https://github.com/whkim15/Geog510-wkim15_2/pulls)
 <img src="https://co-enzyme.fr/wp-content/uploads/2020/06/tsp.jpg" width="300" />